Curriculum Implemention

 Curriculum implementation:

-The long-term curriculum maps ensure deliberate links within a subject so that threshold concepts are repeated in subsequent years in order to secure and deepen understanding.
-Links across subjects are also made.
+Our long-term curriculum maps ensure deliberate vertical and horizontal links within a subject, so that threshold concepts are repeated in subsequent years, in order to secure and deepen understanding.
+Links across subjects are also made, thus supporting schema development.

 Teaching may be subject specific, cross curricular or delivered through continuous provision in the form of daily routines or theme weeks.